codnect/procyon/README.md

 This provides pea containers to manage your instances which are created in Procyon application.
 Peas are very similar to Java Beans.
 They can be called as Go Beans :)

+# License
+The Procyon Framework is released under version 2.0 of the Apache License.